Online Master of Public Health Coursework

 Studies the patterns of disease and injury in human populations and applies findings to the control of health problems using Excel and PASW (formerly SPSS) statistical software.

-MPH 6006 Research Methods in Public Health* (4 Credits)
+PBHL 6500 Quantitative and Qualitative Research in Public Health (3 Credits)

 Explores research design, collection and reporting of data, interpretation of findings, inferential procedures and current public health research.